Skip to main content

 • ST7735R display: Colored screen for animations.

-• Speaker: Outputs audio playback.
+• 3.5mm socket: Outputs audio playback.
+(Headphones not included!)

 • Buttons: Input for interraction with the device.